wpmudev/shared-ui-react/docs/contributions.md

 ♿️ aria/component-name: Short description of feature
 ```

-This commit message is pulled into our `CHANGELOG` when we release and is based on Angular's Git commit guidelines.
+This commit message is pulled into our `CHANGELOG` when we release and is based on [conventional commits](https://www.conventionalcommits.org/) guidelines.

 ## Pull Requests.